-- Complying with the Education and Care Services National Law and Regulations at all times. - Ensuring that children are supervised at all times; - Considering the design and arrangement of children's environments to support active supervision; - Using supervision skills to reduce or prevent injury or incident to children and adults; - Guiding educators to make decisions about when children's play needs to be interrupted and redirected; - Supporting educators and their supervision strategies; - Providing consistent supervision strategies when there are staffing changes; and - Acknowledging and understanding when supervision is required for high-risk experiences and/or the ratio of adults to children is increased. - (National Quality Standard 2.2, Element 2.2.1)
+- Complying with the Education and Care Services National Law and Regulations at all times. - Ensuring that children are supervised at all times; according to the service zone supervision plan/maps and the PCYC OOSH Policies and Procedures - Considering the design and arrangement of children's environments to support active supervision - Using supervision skills to reduce or prevent injury or incidents to children and adults - Guiding educators to make decisions about when children's play needs to be interrupted and redirected - Supporting educators and their supervision strategies - Providing consistent supervision strategies when there are staffing changes - Acknowledging and understanding when supervision is required for high-risk experiences and/or the ratio of adults to children is increased. - (National Quality Standard 2.2, Element 2.2.1)